 For a woman that has lost a baby during birth or whose baby has been injured during birth she may experience overwhelming guilt, she may feel like it is her fault, that she somehow failed her baby or that she should somehow have prevented it.
 She may play over and over again the birth in her head seeking answers or ways she could have changed the outcome.

 Feeling like they have no voice, are misunderstood and weak many women will seek to hide their true suffering and ‘carry on’, the weight of trauma bearing down on them crushing hope, light and happiness as they try desperately to cling to normality.
 Everyday tasks become hard and just coping day to day can feel overwhelming.
-Their physical health too may suffer as the effects of trauma ravage them mentally.
+Their physical health also may suffer as the effects of trauma ravage them mentally.
 Lack of sleep, trouble eating and the constant struggle all takes its toll.
 Flashbacks may take them back to the event reliving moments, even smells and conversations causing great distress and anxiety.
 The result may be Perinatal PTSD.

 What can a woman who has experienced birth trauma do to find help and support?